Power BI Tutorial

 What is BI?

-Business intelligence is a technology-driven method which helps you to analyze data and to provide actionable information which helps corporate executives, business managers, and other users to make informed business decisions.
+Business intelligence (BI) is a technology-driven method which helps you to analyze data and to provide actionable information.
+This information helps corporate executives, business managers, and other users to make informed business decisions.

 What is Power BI?